Chicken Breast (100 G) and Cooked Rice (1 Cup, Cooked)

 Add Vegetables

-Incorporate non-starchy vegetables like broccoli, spinach, or bell peppers into your meal.
-These add fiber, which can help slow down the absorption of carbohydrates.
+Incorporate non-starchy vegetables like broccoli, spinach, or bell peppers to your meal.
+These add fiber, which can slow down glucose absorption.

 Include Healthy Fats

-Add a source of healthy fats, such as avocado slices or a drizzle of olive oil.
-Fats can slow digestion and may help regulate blood sugar levels.
+Add a small amount of healthy fats, such as avocado slices or a drizzle of olive oil, to your meal to help slow digestion.

 Physical Activity